-- 1. How much capital funding came into Sharrow Surestart from the Department for Education (DfE) and what was it spent on? - 2.
-What services for children and families do you plan to continue providing in the Surestart building on Sharrow Lane which was specifically refurbished to have a welcoming reception area, kitchen, meeting room, fully equipped sensory nursery, and space for health visitors, midwives and the Surestart prevention team? - 3.
-If the building is no longer going to be used for these services, what alternative venues will be provided, in particular midwifery and health visitor clinics and sessions such as breast feeding advice, lunch and story sessions, and the dad's group now run by volunteers? - 4.
+- How much capital funding came into Sharrow Surestart from the Department for Education (DfE) and what was it spent on? - This capital funding went directly to NHS (previously NHS PCT).
+The money received was spent on refurbishment of the building (which was originally a public house). - 2.
+What services for children and families do you plan to continue providing in the Surestart building on Sharrow Lane which was specifically refurbished to have a welcoming reception area, kitchen, meeting room, fully equipped sensory nursery, and space for health visitors, midwives and the Surestart prevention team? - The health visitors will continue to be based in the Sure Start building at Sharrow and the building will continue to be available for community use, if agreed by NHS properties e.g. the dad's group for example will be able to continue. - 3.
+If the building is no longer going to be used for these services, what alternative venues will be provided, in particular midwifery and health visitor clinics and sessions such as breast feeding advice, lunch and story sessions, and the dad's group now run by volunteers? - It is proposed that the midwives and the Children's Centre co-ordination will be based at Highfield Library. - 4.
 When did you last hear from the DfE about the legality of transferring capital resources to NHS Property Ltd and what did they say?